prioberoi/deep-learning-img-recognition/README.md

 pooling layer:
 - try AVE or STOCHASTIC pooling instead of max pooling (one of them may be the L2 pooling neilsen mentioned)

-ReLU layer:
-- swap out rectified linear activation with sigmoid and then tanh activation functions

 regularization:
 - L1 and L2 regularization